spatialnetworks/fulcrum-guide-to-data-collection/04-survey-best-practices.md

 ### Make questions short <a id="short"></a>

-Keep your inquiries as direct and to the point as possible.
+Keep your questions as direct and to the point as possible.
+The more pointed the question, the less risk there is of a collector mis-reading the question and answering incorrectly.
+Breaking up a survey into many smaller questions versus fewer longer ones also results in richer, more useful data in the end.

 ### Use simple language <a id="simple"></a>

 Be clear and obvious about what you're asking.
 Avoid flowery language, terminology, and euphemisms, and ask questions in an unbiased, objective fashion.
+Sometimes technical jargon may be required, but keep in mind the audience that's being asked to complete the survey.
+Is the question something they'll understand?

 ### Ask about one thing at a time <a id="one-thing"></a>